pankajgupta3/HackerRank-Java/README.md

 # HackerRank-Java

-This repository contains solution of all Java HackerRank challenges.
+This repository contains solution of Java HackerRank challenges.